ddev/ddev.com/src/content/blog/amd64-on-apple-silicon-ddev.md

 But if you have to run something like the `puppeteer` or `node-sass` Node.js packages, which are only available for AMD64, you might be able to do it.
 I'm going to show three ways that might work for you.
 You may have to try all of them, and I'll be really interested in your results.

+## Prerequisite: Enable Rosetta

+To use these techniques, you *must* enable Apple's virtualization layer, Rosetta.
+Their [tech article](https://support.apple.com/en-us/102527) explains how.
+It's easy.

 ## 1. Use [OrbStack](https://orbstack.dev) with the `DOCKER_DEFAULT_PLATFORM=linux/amd64`

 OrbStack is a great new Docker provider; super lightweight and performant, and it does [nice emulation](https://docs.orbstack.dev/docker/#intel-x86-emulation) using your Mac's Rosetta system.
+You **must** enable "Use Rosetta to run Intel code" in the "system" section of OrbStack's settings.

 ```
 ddev poweroff